Question-Adaptive Graph Learning for Multi-hop Retrieval Augmented Generation: Appendix

 \subsection{Baseline Settings}

-\textbf{Implementation}.
-The BM25 retrieval algorithm is implemented as BM25S~\citep{lu2024bm25s}.
-The Contriever ~\citep{izacard2021unsupervised} is implemented with the official code acting as the retrieval server in IRCoT ~\citep{trivedi2022interleaving}.
-As for the text embedding based model, we use the NV-Embed-v2-7B and GTE-Qwen2-7B-Instruct from Huggingface ~\citep{wolf2019huggingface}.
-For the all the GNN based methods and graph search based methods we use their official implementations.

-\textbf{Experimental Settings}.
-For all the baselines, we conduct experiment under the official settings or prior works experimental suggestions.
-Specifically, their settings are described as follows:
+BM25 is implemented as BM25S~\citep{lu2024bm25s}.
+As for the text embedding based models, we use the NV-Embed-v2-7B and GTE-Qwen2-7B-Instruct from Huggingface ~\citep{wolf2019huggingface}.
+For the all the other baselines we use their official implementations.
+For iterative retrievers, we set the max retrieval number as 5.
+For GFM-RAG, we use the official settings to pre-train and fine-tune on our corpora.
+For GNN-RAG we use ReaRev ~\citep{mavromatis2022rearev} as GNN reasoning.
+All other baseline settings are as their official suggestions.

-\textbf{i)} For BM25, we retrieve 5 most relevant documents based on the query terms frequency appearing in each document.

-\textbf{ii)} For Contriever+IRCoT, we follow the suggestion of HippoRAG2 ~\citep{gutierrez2025rag} that we retrieve the top 10 documents for each step, the maximum step number for MuSiQue is set as 4 and the maximum step number for other datasets is set as 2.

-\textbf{iii)} For text embedding based methods, embeddings are calculated for all the documents within our datasets, we retrieve the 5 most relevant documents as ~\citep{jimenez2024hipporag}.

-\textbf{iv)} For GFM-RAG, we use the official model implementation where we pre-train and fine-tune the GNN on our corpora and all the hyperparameters are set as ~\citep{luo2025gfm} suggests.
-We retrieve the 5 most relevant documents.

-\textbf{v)} For GNN-RAG, we use ReaRev ~\citep{mavromatis2022rearev} as GNN reasoning, it samples dense subgraph by PageRank ~\citep{andersen2006local} on our datasets, all the settings are the same as the official settings ~\citep{mavromatis2024gnn}.

-\textbf{vi)} For GraphRAG and LightRAG, the implementations are based on the official codes, and the hyperparameters are set as HippoRAG2 ~\citep{gutierrez2025rag} suggests.

-\textbf{vii)} For RAPTOR, HippoRAG and HippoRAG2, the settings are set the same as their official implementations.

-For all the methods, we use LLM (Llama-3.3-70B-Instruct ~\citep{llama3} and GPT-4o-mini ~\citep{gpt4omini}) for QA task.